Mindful nutrition based on the DHARMI® Method and the Five Elements

 I studied different forms of nutrition based on Ayurveda, my blood type, physical condition and lifestyle.
 As I traveled through different countries and cultures, I broke belief patterns, learning that there are many more options to nurture myself.
-I had to break another thought pattern when I participated in some vision quests rituals and spent 4 days and four nights without food or water.
+I had to break another thought pattern when I participated in some vision quests rituals.
+And when I spent 4 days and 4 nights without food or water.
 My western mind thought that I would die after two to three days without water.
 Yet I have repeated this ritual five years in a row and felt fantastic each time after the experience.

-Observe how you feel just after you eat and then again two-hours later.
+Observe within mindful nutrition how you feel just after you eat and then again two hours later.
 Learn to recognize which type of food and which mindset works best for you.
 Some people reject certain foods based only on core beliefs, while their body may need it.
 Other people force themselves to eat because it is lunch break, even if it is a day when they don’t have much appetite.
 For a few years, I did a one-day fast a week, which helped balance my body, my willpower and my mind.

 It is highly beneficial to eat live plant based nutrition, which provides a high level of energy.